 On the other hand, complex carbs, such as cauliflower rice, provide long-lasting energy that’s sustainable.
-Eat a bunch of these in the morning, and you’ll definitely have the power you need to conquer the day.
+Eat this in the morning, and you’ll definitely have the power you need to conquer the day.

 Plus, each serving is loaded with dietary fiber.
-If you want to lose some weight, you can use this to flush out the toxins and chemicals that cause excess fat storage and bloating.
+If you want to lose some weight, eat cauliflower to flush out the toxins and chemicals that cause excess fat storage and bloating.

 Squash is a delicious fall season vegetable brimming with vitamin A, vitamin C, fiber, and other nutrients.
 Have a few scoops of squash every day, and your digestive tract will definitely thank you for it.

 Butternut squash, field squash, and acorn squash are just a few of the types of squash you can include in your list of fall season foods to try.
 If you’re strapped for time, you can boil them in water and eat them alone.

 If you don’t like the taste of squash on its own, you can mix it with other superfoods and vegetables such as zucchini, turnips, pumpkin seeds, and Brussel sprouts, among others.
 You can also season it with salt and pepper or cook in olive oil for a bit of flavor.

 Beets are a great source of vitamin C, dietary fiber, and folate, among others.
 On top of that, they’re low in calories, so those trying to lose weight can include as many beets as they want in their meal plan without feeling guilty.

 Apart from being highly nutritious, they’re also very versatile.
 In fact, you can use them as extra ingredients in fried meals, grilled veggies, and even soups.